‘Mount Etna is erupting, look!’ Tourists flee as volcano spews ash and lava

 “At the moment, from the first surveys, the material has not exceeded the edge of the Valley of the Lion and, as they assure me, there is no danger for the population.”

-The mayor of Catania, the closest large town to the volcano, said everything was “normal and under control”.
+Enrico Trantino, the mayor of Catania, the closest large urban area, said everything was “normal and under control”.
 He told Italian newspaper Corriere della Sera that due to the monitoring of the National Institute of Geophysics and Volcanology, the summit area had already been closed prior to the eruption.

-Bill McGuire, professor emeritus of geophysical and climate hazards at UCL, said today’s eruption at Mount Etna was “nothing unusual” for the popular volcano.

-“Although this can appear terrifying to tourists visiting the volcano, this activity is nothing unusual for Mount Etna, which is almost continually active and has these sorts of eruptions every year or two,” he said.

 Join our commenting forum